daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 (Figure to come)

 For real-world deployment, an accurate incorporation of the ecology and biogeography would be essential for the product's stability over time (and domain shift).
-Postprocessing was then employed to further incorporate these trends, aimed at improving the incorporation of the geospatial constraints (see below).

 **Ensembling**

 I bagged the probabilistic inferences to blend the models into an ensemble (predict_proba).
 Un-weighted averaging was employed for the same type of model in the 5 folds.
 I then used weighted averaging upon blending multiple models (aka both the stripe and mixup augmentations, as well as the metadata classifier).
 I could have used hyperparam tuning with hyperopt, but instead I opted for common sense first-guess and then refined from there, based on the public LB.
 In the end, I blended the metadata classifier at a 0.14 weight relative to the CNNs (with weight 1).